Call For Papers

 RAW 2023 Workshop has two categories of papers:

-Page numbers (and, if possible, line numbers) should appear on the manuscript to help the reviewers in writing their report.
+Page numbers (and, if possible, line numbers) should appear on the manuscript to help the reviewers write their report.
 So, for LaTeX, we recommend that authors use:

 Review and Selection Criteria